Oliver-Greer/neural-network-training-visualizer/README.md

 like dropout or normalization, and adding different optimizers as a modifiable UI field (this only includes loss and activation functions).

-To download the Jar execuatable, visit [olivergreer.com](https://olivergreer.com/).
+To download the Jar executable, visit [olivergreer.com](https://olivergreer.com/).